JaajoJ/ultrastar-song-downloader/README.md

 1. download .txt files of songs from official websites to songs/ folder which is in the same folder as the script. example folder songs/a-ha - take on me/a-ha - take on me.txt
 2. run the script by running ./ultrastar-song-downloader in the terminal
 3. Give correct urls for the songs
+4. Wait until script ends.
+It will download .mp4 and convert it to .mp3 and edit .txt file.